Financial Aid 101

 Penn meets 100% of your demonstrated financial need with grant funding and work-study.
 Your package may include funding from several sources, such as institutional Penn Grant, endowed donor scholarships, or state and federal funding.
 Note that international students are ineligible for state and federal funding, so their packages will consist entirely of institutional grants.

-You will receive a financial aid notice each year via Penn InTouch outlining your cost of attendance and your financial aid eligibility with a breakdown of the various components of your package.
-Please contact Student Financial Services if you have questions about any of this information.
+You will receive a financial aid notice each year via Path@Penn outlining your cost of attendance and your financial aid eligibility with a breakdown of the various components of your package.
+Please contact Student Financial Aid if you have questions about any of this information.